EUDiF

 Programme of activities

-In partnership with Palawan State University (PSU), we are modernising higher education curricula on Education for Sustainable Development (ESD) as university curricula in the province have not yet integrated an interdisciplinary ESD approach, one that is strongly recommended by both UNESCO and the Philippine Commission on Higher Education.
+In partnership with Palawan State University (PSU), we modernised higher education curricula on Education for Sustainable Development (ESD) as university curricula in the province had not yet integrated an interdisciplinary ESD approach, one that is strongly recommended by both UNESCO and the Philippine Commission on Higher Education.

-In parallel, we are equipping the staff of PCSDS and local government units (LGUs) of Palawan with the knowledge on how to access local and foreign climate grants.
+In parallel, we equipped the staff of PCSDS and local government units (LGUs) of Palawan with the knowledge on how to access local and foreign climate grants.
 Enhancing capacities in this area can lead to implementing climate adaptation projects tailored to the specific needs and priorities of their communities.

 Curriculum on Education for Sustainable Development